By: William Drake

-Finding a skilled cognitive behavioral therapist is going to allow you to get the proper help and support to work through your depression.
-Cognitive behavioral therapy (CBT) is among one of the most common types of therapy that people take advantage of, because it’s able to help address and work through a broad spectrum of mental health conditions.
-There are many therapists who practice this brand of therapy, and many clients who have reaped significant benefit from it.
+Finding a skilled therapist is going to allow you to get the proper help and support to work through your depression.
+Cognitive-behavioral therapy (CBT) is among the most common types of treatment that people take advantage of because it’s able to help address and work through a broad spectrum of mental health conditions.
+Many therapists practice CBT and many clients have reaped significant benefits from it.

-Cognitive behavioral therapy is a type of talk therapy that has proven popular and effective.
-CBT is designed to help patients overcome negative thought patterns in order to make significant life changes.
+CBT is a type of psychological treatment that has proven popular and effective.
+CBT is designed to help patients overcome negative thought patterns to make significant life changes.

-Cognitive behavioral therapy works by helping you identify and modify negative emotions and problematic behaviors.
-It may take some diligence to get results, but the therapy sessions will prove fruitful over time.
+CBT works by helping you identify and modify negative emotions and problematic behaviors.
+It may take some diligence to get results, but the sessions will prove fruitful over time.
 Some even experience improvement within the first session – it just depends on the person and circumstances!
-This type of therapy is widely successful at treating many mental illnesses, and it can also help people deal with common issues such as stress.
+This type of treatment is widely successful at treating many mental illnesses, and it can also help people deal with common issues such as stress.

 Many therapists make use of a technique known as cognitive restructuring.
-As mentioned earlier, challenging negative thoughts is an important part of this therapy.
-In order to understand and develop thought patterns, patients may be asked to keep track of their thoughts in a journal.
+As mentioned earlier, challenging negative thoughts is an important part of CBT.
+To understand and develop thought patterns, patients may be asked to keep track of their thoughts in a journal.
 The therapist will then have the patient construct healthier thoughts that challenge anything negative.
-This can be conducted during sessions, as well as outside of sessions if the therapist gives the client techniques and worksheets to practice outside of therapy.
+This can be conducted during sessions, as well as outside of sessions if the therapist gives the client techniques and worksheets to practice outside of treatment.

-Another common cognitive behavioral therapy technique involves practicing mindfulness.
-Many people tend to obsess on fears of what-if and what might be.
+Another common CBT technique involves practicing mindfulness.
+Many people tend to obsess over fears of what-if and what might be.
 Dwelling on these worries can often lead to depression, anxiety, and other unhealthy emotional conditions.
 Learning to be mindful about your thoughts can change this.

-There are also several cognitive behavioral therapists who like to focus on skills training.
+Several cognitive-behavioral therapists like to focus on skills training.
 For example, people with social anxieties may lack certain social skills due to their fears.
 Even if therapists do manage to get the anxiety symptoms under control, the patient may still experience difficulty in interacting with others because of their condition.

-Activity scheduling is also an important part of cognitive behavioral therapy.
+Activity scheduling is also an important part of CBT.
 It might seem odd to think that keeping a schedule could be considered a therapy technique, but this is about scheduling your life to increase certain positive behaviors and awareness.
-A therapist will work with a client to figure out what positive behaviors they need focus on.
+A therapist will work with a client to figure out what positive behaviors they need to focus on.
 Once they've determined this, they'll help the client fit those behaviors into a schedule.